-- settings.yml. - Removing settings in the package_id() method.
+- settings.yml. - Removing settings in the package_id() method. - Creating universal binaries using CMakeToolchain.

 options

 Dictionary with traits that affects only the current recipe, where the key is the option name and the value is a list of different values that the option can take.
 By default any value change in an option, changes the package_id.
 Check the default_options and default_build_options fields to define default values for the options.